What are the aims of this leaflet?

 How can a squamous cell carcinoma be treated?

 Surgery is usually the recommended treatment.
-This involves removing the SCC with a margin of normal skin around it, using a local anaesthetic.
+This involves removing the SCC with a margin of normal skin around it, using local anaesthetic.
 The skin is then closed with stitches or sometimes a skin graft is needed.
-Sometimes other surgical methods are used such as curettage and cautery.
-This involves scraping the SCC away using local anaesthetic.
+Sometimes other surgical methods are used such as curettage and cautery which involves scraping the SCC away using local anaesthetic.
 In some circumstances, a specialised form of surgery called Mohs micrographic surgery may be recommended to treat your SCC.

 Radiotherapy can also be used to treat SCC.
 This involves shining a beam of X-rays onto the skin.
-Usually several sessions are required.
+Several sessions are usually required.

 For advanced SCC, a combination of treatments may be used.
 For SCC that has spread to other parts of the body a combination of surgery, radiotherapy and/or chemotherapy may be used.

-Examining your skin on an intermittent basis is strongly advised.
-If you have any concerns you should see your General Practitioner or Dermatologist.
-In particular, look out for new lesions, lesions that are increasing in size or are changing in appearance and/or lesions which do not heal as expected and/or form a recurrent scab.
+Examining your skin from time to time is strongly advised.
+If you have any concerns, you should see your general practitioner or dermatologist.
+In particular, look out for scaly, red and raised areas that are new, increasing in size, changing in appearance, do not heal as expected and/or form a recurrent scab.